ffxhxd/quadb-assignment/README.md

 - Compact Components for Readability:
 Components are designed to be concise, with each containing 80-100 lines of code, improving readability and ease of maintenance.

-- Pagination Debouncing for Efficiency:
-Implemented debouncing in pagination to reduce the number of API calls by 50%, optimizing performance.

 - DRY Principle Adhered To:
 The Don't Repeat Yourself (DRY) principle is consistently followed, minimizing redundancy and improving code maintainability.